-Figure 1-1: The SEDERE LT-ELSDTM 90 Detector
+Figure 1-1: The SEDERE LT-ELSDTM 80 Detector

 The detector can be controlled via the keypad and digital display on the front panel.
-The detector can be also controlled and monitored by an external computer using the USB or RS-232 ports.
+The detector can be also controlled and monitored by an external computer using the RS-232 ports as an option.
 As an alternative, the analog signal output can be sent to a recorder, an integrator or a data station.